castro-gzlz/nep-des/README.md

 No installation is required.
 Simply **clone** or **download** this repository and run [`nep_des.ipynb`](https://github.com/castro-gzlz/nep-des/blob/main/nep_des.ipynb).
 The code is designed to be **straightforward** and **intuitive** to use – just choose your preferred configuration.
 If you encounter any issues or would like to suggest improvements, please [open an issue](https://github.com/castro-gzlz/nep-des/issues), submit a [pull request](https://github.com/castro-gzlz/nep-des/pulls), or contact me.

 ## Output example 1.
-Simple approximations for the desert boundaries
+Approximate boundaries

 In the left panel, we contextualize some of the best-known planets located in the middle of the Neptunian desert: TOI-849 b ([Armstrong et al. 2020](https://ui.adsabs.harvard.edu/abs/2020Natur.583...39A/abstract)), TOI-1853 b ([Naponiello et al. 2023](https://ui.adsabs.harvard.edu/abs/2023Natur.622..255N/abstract)), LTT 9779 b ([Jenkins et al. 2020](https://ui.adsabs.harvard.edu/abs/2020NatAs...4.1148J/abstract)), TOI-3071 b ([Hacker et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.532.1612H/abstract)), TOI-674 b ([Murgas et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...653A..60M/abstract)), and K2-45 b ([Crossfield et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJS..226....7C/abstract)).